 Opening a safe deposit box at your local bank is an inexpensive way to protect valuable documents (like stock or bond certificates), jewelry, your home inventory, and other non-replaceable items threatened by fire, water, or theft in your home.
 Smaller safe deposit boxes can cost around $50 per year while larger ones can set you back hundreds.
 Regardless of this fee, keeping certain items off-site and out of your home can prove to be priceless if you’re struck by a natural disaster.
 I’ve kept an updated home inventory CD in a safe deposit box for the last few years just in case.

-If you live in the USA or Canada, you may be able to claim your safe deposit box fee as a tax deduction.
-Check out Overlooked Tax Credits for US Residents and Tips on Safe Deposit Boxes for Canadians to get all the details.
+If you live Canada, you may be able to claim your safe deposit box fee as a tax deduction.
+Check out Tips on Safe Deposit Boxes for Canadians to get all the details.